-Establishment of PPIP.
-On March 23, 2009, the Federal Government announced that the Treasury in conjunction with the FDIC, and the Federal Reserve, would create the PPIP.
+In addition, on March 23, 2009 the U.S. Government announced that the Treasury in conjunction with the FDIC, and the Federal Reserve, would create the PPIP.
 The PPIP aims to recreate a market for specific illiquid residential and commercial loans and securities through a number of joint public and private investment funds.
-The PPIP is designed to draw new private capital into the market for these securities and loans by providing government equity coinvestment and attractive public financing.
+The PPIP is designed to draw new private capital into the market for these securities and loans by providing government equity co-investment and attractive public financing.